domgregori/nonraid-webui/README.md

 - **This webui was AI coded.**
 - The backbone nonraid kernel driver from [qvr/nonraid](https://github.com/qvr/nonraid) is based on the unraid kernel driver, not AI coded.
 - The nonraid tool (nmdctl) was written by [qvr](https://github.com/qvr/nonraid)
-- I am using my own [fork](https://github.com/domgregori/nonraid) of nonraid that has fixes to the nmdctl tool and the service files.
-The driver code was not touched.
+- I am using my own [fork](https://github.com/domgregori/nonraid) of nonraid that has fixes to the nmdctl tool, the service files, and one fix to the driver.

 This is a web dashboard for [NonRAID](https://github.com/qvr/nonraid) - an alternative to Unraid NAS.
 Surfaces array status, parity protection, per-disk detail, shares, users, Docker containers, LXC containers, historical metrics, and array management.